Request Information | Schedule a Visit | Meet the Admission Staff

 Official transcripts are sent directly to MTC from your high school or college, faxed copies are not considered official, once you apply, you will receive information on how to access your online accounts.
 Click here for more information.

-Fill out the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+Financial Aid Fill out the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 We recommend completing the FAFSA at least eight weeks prior to your intended start date.
 Additionally, complete the MTC Scholarship Application by May 1 for the following academic year.

-Basic Skills Assessment (COMPASS)
+Basic Skills Assessment (Accuplacer)

-In order to assess your current skills in math, reading, writing, and technology, students are required to take a basic skills assessment (COMPASS) and Technology Skills Test (TST).
+In order to assess your current skills in math, reading, writing, and technology, students are required to take a basic skills assessment (Accuplacer) and Technology Skills Test (TST).
 This free service assists you in selecting appropriate classes in math, English, and technology.
 Contact the Office of Admission or Student Resource Center for testing dates and times.

 MTC ONLINE LEARNERS